Lynda Osborne bio

 Once again Lynda stepped into imparting her knowledge, this time in 2007 at the University of the West indies, when she co-lectured in 2 fashion modules : Fashion Industry studies and Computer-aided design in Fashion, part of the 3rd year segment of the Human Ecology Bachelor of Science degree.

-In 2008, taking a 4-year hiatus, she went on to solidify her natural knowledge, experience and skills, and attained a Bachelor of Fine Arts honors degree in Fashion Design in 2012, gaining some insights into the formal systems in the industry, while making comparisons with the real world.
+In 2008, taking a 4-year hiatus for studies, she went on to solidify her natural knowledge, experience and skills, and attained a Bachelor of Fine Arts honors degree in Fashion Design in 2012, gaining some insights into the formal systems in the industry, while making comparisons with the real world.

-As the industry was going through some challenges, Lynda quickly adapted and concentrated on in-person Bespoke and Made-to-measure fashion wear.
-She gradually progressing to an e-commerce website in 2022, and Ai-assisted designing in 2023.
+As the industry was going through some challenges, Lynda concentrated on in-person Bespoke and Made-to-measure fashion wear.
+She gradually updated her website for e-commerce in 2022, and up-graded her computer-aided designing with Ai-assisted designing in 2023.